hilariie/MapReduce/README.md

 * `src/MapReduce.py`: This script contains the MapReduce implementation.
 * `src/testMapReduce.py`: This script contains unit tests for the MapReduce implementation.
-  * To run the tests, run this code in scrips folder: `python testMapReduce.py`
+  * To run the tests, run this code in src folder: `python testMapReduce.py`
 ___
 ### Dependencies
 * **Python3**: This program uses the `concurrent.futures` module, which isn't available